zxmaoku/TMMGAN/README.md

-1.Before running the code, first set up the following project environment
+1.Before running the code, first set up the following project environment  （If you encounter any problems with code execution or dataset downloads, please contact us by email: zxsurefire@163.com） accelerate             1.8.0 addict                 2.4.0 aiohappyeyeballs       2.6.1
-accelerate             1.8.0
-addict                 2.4.0
-aiohappyeyeballs       2.6.1